dcanadillas/jenkinsfile-vaultplugin/README.md

-# Jenkins and Vault pipelne example
+# Jenkins and Vault pipeline example

 This is a pipeline example that using your secrets in a Vault instance it is able to:
 * Connects to your GitHub account by `curl`request to list your repos